 - In a food processor, combine black beans, sweet corn, pepper, onion, spices, cilantro, and cheese.
 Pulse three to four times until ingredients are slightly combined-this is just to chop slightly.

 - Heat tortillas until pliable (good instructions here).
-Scoop 2 to 3 tablespoon of the filling onto the ⅓ of the tortilla closest to you.
+Next, scoop 2 to 3 tablespoon of the filling onto the third of the tortilla closest to you.
 Roll the edge closest to you over the filling and tuck tightly.
-Continue to roll and place the taquito seam side down on a baking tray.
+Then, continue to roll and place the taquito seam side down on a baking tray.
 Stick with a toothpick if necessary.
 Repeat with remaining filling.

 - Brush with olive oil and bake for 18 to 22 minutes until tortillas are browning and crisp.
 Remove, top with cilantro and queso fresco, and serve.

-+ For the tortillas, I nearly always use store bought to make black bean taquitos- they are easier to work with and are less likely to crack.
+I usually use store bought tortillas to make black bean taquitos because they are easier to work with and less likely to crack.
 These are the ones I used for these photos.

 Nutrition: see the information.